 It helps the best CEOs and business people to make the company want from the workers but especially to obtain from all the staff that commitment that makes the difference, and that is manifested in the positive attitudes that lead the organization to an incredible corporate culture.

 What are the basic beliefs on which good leaders stand?
 There is almost unanimity of opinion in the doctrine about the fact that the best leaders have both a vision and an understanding of what the organization does.

-since the latter do not necessarily become leaders by the mere fact of having staff in charge.
+Since the latter do not necessarily become leaders by the mere fact of having staff in charge.

 Principles and Values

-which finally makes people understand that all the staff, middle managers, and people, organizations, and institutions outside the company share one of the strongest values on which the management and the achievements have been based.
+This finally makes people understand that all the staff, middle managers, and people, organizations, and institutions outside the company share one of the strongest values on which the management and the achievements have been based.

-because they studied alternatives, made decisions, and took action each time a diagnosis was made.
+Because they studied alternatives, made decisions, and took action each time a diagnosis was made.